dart-lang/samples/enhanced_enums/README.md

 ## Instructions

 Read the source code in the `example/` directory.

-TODO: Complete this sections

-The code is split into
-separate files according to topics or use cases.
-For instance, `example/generics.dart` explores the intersection between extension methods and generic types, while `example/operator_extensions.dart` shows how you can extend classes with operators.
+The code is split into separate files according to topics or use cases.
+For instance, `example/comparable_mixin.dart` demonstrates how a mixin can be used to add extra functionality to an enum.

-The files in `lib/` are support for the samples in `example/`.
-For instance, `lib/some_api.dart` is pretending to be an API from another package (because a common use case for extension methods is to modify classes whose source code we cannot edit).
+In `lib/` you will find a complete example using all the functionality from enhanced enums.

+In `test/` you will find unit tests showing how the enums from the examples can be used.